vitapoon/Amazon_Vine_Analysis/README.md

 1,How many Vine reviews and non-Vine reviews were there?

+There are 94 vine reviews and 40,471 non-vine reviews for a total of 40,565 reviews.

 2,How many Vine reviews were 5 stars?
 How many non-Vine reviews were 5 stars?

+There were 48 5-star vine reviews and 15663 5-star non-vine reviews for a total of 15,711 5-star reviews.

 3,What percentage of Vine reviews were 5 stars?
 What percentage of non-Vine reviews were 5 stars?

+51.06% of paid reviews are 5-stars and 38.7% of unpaid reveiws are 5-stars.

 # Summary: